-If your shares of Wyndham common stock are registered in your name, you must sign and return a proxy card or submit a proxy by telephone or by Internet in order for your shares to be voted.
+If your shares of Wyndham common stock are registered in your name, you must submit a proxy by telephone or by Internet or you must sign and return a proxy card in order for your shares to be voted.

-If your shares of Wyndham common stock are held in "street name," that is, held for your account by a bank, broker or other nominee, and you do not give your bank, broker or other nominee specific voting instructions for your shares, under the rules of the NYSE, they will have discretion to vote your shares on "routine" matters, including Proposal 3 to ratify the appointment of the independent registered public accounting firm, but not on any other proposals.
-Therefore, your bank, broker or other nominee will not be permitted to vote on your behalf on Proposals 1 and 2 unless you provide specific instructions before the date of the Annual Meeting by completing and returning the voting instruction form or proxy card or by following the instructions provided to you to vote your shares by telephone or the Internet.
+If your shares of Wyndham common stock are held in "street name," that is, held for your account by a bank, broker or other nominee, and you do not give your bank, broker or other nominee specific voting instructions for your shares, under the rules of the NYSE, they will have discretion to vote your shares on "routine" matters, including Proposal 4 to ratify the appointment of the independent registered public accounting firm, but not on any other proposals.
+Therefore, your bank, broker or other nominee will not be permitted to vote on your behalf on Proposals 1, 2 and 3 unless you provide specific instructions before the date of the Annual Meeting by completing and returning the voting instruction form or proxy card or by following the instructions provided to you to vote your shares by telephone or the Internet.

 If your shares of Wyndham common stock are held in "street name," your bank, broker or nominee has enclosed a voting instruction form with this Proxy Statement.
 We strongly encourage you to authorize your bank, broker or other nominee to vote your shares by following the instructions provided on the voting instruction form.
-To instruct your bank, broker or other nominee how to vote your shares, simply sign, date and return the enclosed voting instruction form in the accompanying postage-paid envelope, or vote by proxy by telephone or via the Internet in accordance with the instructions in the voting instruction form.
 Please contact the person responsible for your account to ensure that a proxy card or voting instruction form is voted on your behalf.

-We strongly urge you to vote by proxy "FOR ALL" eight Director nominees listed in Proposal 1 and "FOR" Proposals 2 and 3 by using the enclosed proxy card to vote TODAY by Internet, by telephone or by signing, dating and returning the enclosed proxy card in the envelope provided.
+We strongly urge you to vote "FOR" the election of each of the Director nominees listed in Proposal 1, "FOR" Proposals 2 and 4, and for "EVERY YEAR" on Proposal 3.
+Vote TODAY by Internet, by telephone or if you received (or requested and received) a printed copy of the Annual Meeting materials, by signing, dating and returning the enclosed proxy card in the envelope provided.
 If your shares are held in "street name," you should follow the instructions on the voting instruction form provided by your bank, broker or other nominee and provide specific instructions to your bank, broker or other nominee to vote as described above.